 Intervalon 2D-Interval Explorer

-Intervalon is a musical instrument software that works on a Windows PC/tablet, with touch interface support (Win32 desktop application).
+Intervalon is a musical instrument software that works on a Windows PC/tablet (technically a Win32 desktop application with Touch interface support).

-And It is subtitled 2D-Interval Explorer.
-What?
-2D Interval?
+It is subtitled 2D-Interval Explorer.
+Yes, try consider, please:

 The idea of 2D Interval

-- Meantone, granted not restricted to 12 (or any number) keys per octave, can be considered to be an embodiment of it.
+Meantone, granted not restricted to 12 (or any number) keys per octave, is the very embodiment of it.